-On the one hand, men are can choose to have a direct fight against each other in order to win a female, or on the other hand, they can influence female decisions by use of material things.
+On the one hand, men may engage in a direct fight (verbal or physical) in order to win over a female, and on the other hand, they may influence female decisions by using material things.

-Intrasexual selection between males is probably best explained by animals who have to fight off competition in order to mate.
+Intrasexual selection between males is probably best explained by other primates and animals that have to fight off competition in order to mate.

-Strong males amongst the deer antlers, cocks, and beetles will succeed in procreating after out-competing rivals by fighting them and/or controlling a colony of females.
+For example, strong males amongst the monkeys, deer antlers, cocks, and beetles will only succeed in procreating after out-competing rivals by fighting them and/or controlling a colony of females.

-The concept of intersexual selection explains the criteria females use to make a choice on the kind of men they wish to mate with.
+The concept of intersexual selection explains the criteria females use to select the men they wish to mate with.

-Females will want to mate with healthy males in order to secure preferred genes and other benefits.
+Females will want to mate with males of particular qualities in order to secure preferred genes and other benefits.

 prominent plumage, elaborate courtship behaviours, or extreme body ornamentation—are so strongly preferred by females of certain species that they will mate only with those males possessing the strongest expression of the trait.

-But dating is changing and pretty fast in the 21st century.
+But dating is probably evolving in different ways, and pretty fast for sure in the 21st century.

-Having evolved from regulated dating and face-to-face interactions, many are now opting for online dating in order to bypass shyness and anxiety.
+Having changed from regulated dating 100 years ago to one-on-one interactions today, many now opt for online dating platforms to bypass incumbrances such as shyness and anxiety.

-After exchanging texts, photos, and videos online, many learn to martial up the courage to meet face-to-face, and hopefully, start to mate.
+After exchanging texts, photos, and videos online, many learn to martial up the courage to meet face-to-face and hopefully, start to mate and procreate.

 Ultimately, the quality of descendants procreated by digital daters is something we only have to wait to/and see.